 Mom always makes the best pumpkin pie and this one is no exception!
-Rich, creamy and with just the right amount of spices, Moms Pumpkin Pie comes out perfect every time.
+Rich, creamy and with just the right amount of spices, this easy Pumpkin Pie, made all in one bowl, comes out perfect every time.

 What would Thanksgiving be without pumpkin pie?
 It seems I never think of making a pumpkin pie except around Thanksgiving and Christmas but when I do make it, it is always a treat.
 Maybe I subconsciously plan it that way because it makes the family appreciate it so much more. lol